jasonm23/TDD-deck/PITCHME.md

 Don't try this next time you want someone to help you!

 ---
+# Tell don't ask

-Works great for ~~objects~~ machines that operate on protocols...
+Does works well for ~~objects~~ machines that operate on protocols

 ---

+They should inherently follow our rules

+---

-When we fake objects we don't have to worry about a host of issues, and neither does our **subject**
+When we fake objects we don't have to worry about a class of problems.

+(... neither does our **subject under test**)

 ---